StonedEdge/Retro-Lite-CM4/ATtiny84/README.md

 Please install the below ATtiny cores for Arduino IDE support and choose the internal 8Mhz clock at 5v when programming your ATtiny84. https://github.com/damellis/attiny

-For further understanding of the BQ24292i, pleaes check the below datasheet.
-Magic number code will be eliminated soon with proper bitshifting logic at a later date. https://www.ti.com/lit/ds/symlink/bq24292i.pdf
+For further understanding of the BQ24292i, please check the official datasheet below.
+Magic number code (i.e directly writing hexadecimal values to the write registers) will be eliminated soon, with proper bitshifting logic to be implemented at a later date. https://www.ti.com/lit/ds/symlink/bq24292i.pdf